The Tree of Life (film): Visual effects

 After nearly thirty years away from Hollywood, famed special effects supervisor Douglas Trumbull contributed to the visual effects work on The Tree of Life.
 Malick, a friend of Trumbull, approached him about the effects work and mentioned that he did not like the look of computer-generated imagery.
 Trumbull asked Malick, "Why not do it the old way?
 The way we did it in 2001?"

 Working with visual effects supervisor Dan Glass, Trumbull used a variety of materials for the creation of the universe sequence.
 "We worked with chemicals, paint, fluorescent dyes, smoke, liquids, CO2, flares, spin dishes, fluid dynamics, lighting and high speed photography to see how effective they might be," said Trumbull.
 "It was a free-wheeling opportunity to explore, something that I have found extraordinarily hard to get in the movie business.
 Terry didn't have any preconceived ideas of what something should look like.
 We did things like pour milk through a funnel into a narrow trough and shoot it with a high-speed camera and folded lens, lighting it carefully and using a frame rate that would give the right kind of flow characteristics to look cosmic, galactic, huge and epic."
 The team also included Double Negative in London.
 Fluid-based effects were developed by Peter and Chris Parks, who had previously worked on similar effects for The Fountain.

-A column in The New Yorker noted that the film credited Thomas Wilfred’s lumia composition Opus 161, and that this was the source of the "shifting flame of red-yellow light" at the beginning and the end.
+A column in The New Yorker noted that the film credited Thomas Wilfred's lumia composition Opus 161, and that this was the source of the "shifting flame of red-yellow light" at the beginning and the end.

+Music and soundtrack

+Alexandre Desplat composed the score for the film.
+Lakeshore Records released his score in 2011 as The Tree of Life Original Motion Picture Soundtrack.

+In addition to Desplat's score, the film features selections and snippets from more than 30 individual pieces—including works by Brahms, Mahler, Bach, Couperin, Górecki and Holst.
+Notable songs that appear in the film include Zbigniew Preisner's Lacrimosa from Requiem for My Friend, which plays over the birth of the universe sequence.
+François Couperin's Les Barricades Mystérieuses features twice: an in-universe duet played by Mr. O'Brien and R.L., and a recorded piano version by Angela Hewitt that plays over scenes of Mrs. O'Brien playing with her sons.